This comprehensive guide explains the ins and outs of a debit card, and how it differs from a credit card.

 At the point of sale, you can choose whether to use your debit card as credit or debit.
 The one you choose affects how the transaction is processed.
 Either way, the funds come from your checking account.

 If you use the card as credit, you’ll sign for the purchase.
-If you use it as debit, you’ll enter your PIN authorize the transaction.
+If you use it as debit, you’ll enter your PIN to authorize the transaction.
 With PIN transactions, your bank account is debited immediately and you have the option of selecting cash back at the merchant if the merchant allows.
-When you use the card as credit and sign for the purchase the payment, is processed through the credit card network and withdrawn from your account usually within a couple of days.
+When you use the card as credit and sign for the purchase, the payment is processed through the credit card network and withdrawn from your account usually within a couple of days.
+Using the credit option also affords you the protections of that credit card, such as anti-fraud.
+This varies from bank to bank, so check with your provider.

 Is using a debit card better than using a credit card?